MA9IK/laravel-sandbox/README.md

 Hello!
 It's my way i'm learning Laravel with online courses in youtube!
-This repo was just created to play around with Laravel and all this fancy Laravel's stuff.
+This repo was created to play around with Laravel and all this fancy Laravel's stuff.